ronichester/SL-animals-DVS-stbp/README.md

 - Other basic STBP implementations that served as a base for this project: [thiswinex/STBP-simple](https://github-com.translate.goog/thiswinex/STBP-simple?_x_tr_sl=auto&_x_tr_tl=en&_x_tr_hl=en&_x_tr_pto=wapp) and [yjwu17/STBP-for-training-SpikingNN](https://github.com/yjwu17/STBP-for-training-SpikingNN#spatio-temporal-bp-for-spiking-neural-networks)

 ## Copyright
 Copyright 2023 Schechter Roni.
 This software is free to use, copy, modify and distribute for personal, academic, or research use.
-It is **not authorized for commercial use** without strict and written authorization by the author.
-License terms are described in Creative Commons License CC BY-NC.
+It's terms are under General Publoic License GNU v3.0.